What Is a Hardware Firewall?

 How Do Hardware Firewalls Work?

 Hardware firewalls are placed behind the router of an internet connection so that all incoming and outgoing traffic funnels through the firewall for inspection.
-Because of their position, hardware firewalls act as the first line of defense for a private network.
+Because of their position, hardware firewalls act as the first line of defense for a private network, providing essential threat prevention capabilities.
 They control what traffic enters and leaves the network based on defined rules and policies.
 Security administrators can configure hardware firewalls with granular firewall rules and policies to control the data flowing to and from specific IP addresses, ports, applications, services, devices and users.

-Newer hardware firewalls integrate an intrusion detection system (IDS) to identify suspicious traffic that indicates a network breach.
+Newer hardware firewalls integrate an intrusion detection system (IDS)and threat prevention mechanisms to identify suspicious traffic that indicates a network breach.
 By filtering out unauthorized traffic and detecting suspicious behavior, hardware firewalls protect enterprise networks from malware and cyberattacks.

 Difference Between Software and Hardware Firewalls